-Applicants must complete the web-based budget sheets in JustGrants and attach a separate budget narrative in the "Budget/Financial Attachments" section.
+Applicants must complete the web-based budget sheets in JustGrants.
 Please note: CPD applicants do not need to complete the "Match Amount" and "Program Income" fields within the budget summary section of the web-based budget form.
+Applicants will be required to attach a separate budget narrative in the "Budget/Financial Attachments" section.
 The organization must create and attach a budget narrative that describes each item requested or group of similar items requested and links each item or group of items to the proposed project.
 All items will be reviewed on a case-by-case basis and in context of the allowable and unallowable costs lists.